Home » Interview

 Heritage marker where Teatro Empira used to stand

-4 Historic Colon Street The oldest street in the Philippines is found in Cebu and it is Colon Street, popularly known as the downtown area.
+The oldest street in the Philippines is found in Cebu and it is Colon Street.
 Started and based on the town plan of Miguel Lopez de Legazpi who arrived in 1565 it is named after Cristobal Colon, better known as Christopher Columbus.

-It was the main street, economic and enterainment hub, considered the lifeline of the city during the Spanish colonial period where many movie houses, restaurants and businesses were built.
+It was the main street, economic and enterainment hub in Cebu.
+There were many movie houses, restaurants and businesses built.
 At it’s end is the Parian district where many rich Chinese-Filipinos were located.

-In the 20th century and well up to the 1990′s, it was a popular spot for Cebuanos, family events as well as commerce, wherein popular malls like Fairmart, Gaw, Gaisano and Gazini Plaza used to flank the street.
-During weekends, people used to flock to the many theaters here as well as dine in popular restaurants.
+In the 20th century and well up to the 1990’s, it was a popular spot for Cebuanos with popular department stores Fairmart, Gaw, Gaisano and Gazini Plaza During weekends, people used to flock to the many theaters here as well as dine at popular restaurants.

 With the advent of malling in the 90s, wherein several huge malls were built in other sites in Cebu City, the Colon strip has descended into a shabby, crowded quarter.
 Gone are the once known malls to be replaced with parking lots or those cheap chinese product store outlets.
 Theaters have been closed while those that remained have been showing sex themed films.
 One historic and beautiful theater, Vision, is now a haven for bootleg sellers.